Plenty of fish?

 Worldwide, the demand for wild fish is now greater than the ocean can supply.
 Southern bluefin tuna was once cheap and plentiful enough to go into canned tuna; it's now an expensive rarity.

 Australian fisheries are generally well managed, by international standards, but our waters are still overfished.
-Of 93 stocks surveyed in the most recent Fishery Status Report (2012) from the Australian Bureau of Agricultural and Resource Economics, 13 were classified as overfished and/or subject to overfishing.
+Of 93 fish stocks surveyed in the 2016 Fishery Status Report from the Australian Bureau of Agricultural and Resource Economics, 14 (15%) were classified as overfished or subject to overfishing.

 All fishing has an environmental impact, but some methods can be particularly destructive of fish stocks and other wildlife.
 Non-selective fishing gear may catch and kill immature fish and unwanted species thrown away as "bycatch".
 Dolphins, turtles and seabirds — often vulnerable or endangered species – can become entangled in nets and killed.
 Lost or abandoned fishing gear continues to catch fish (and other marine life) until it falls apart – a process that can take years.